Mortal Kombat (1992 video game): Ports and re-releases

-After the lukewarm response to the SNES version of the game, developer Sculptured Software, who handled the Super Nintendo port, proposed releasing an updated version for the system titled Mortal Kombat Nitro, which would feature additional content such as new costumes, an expanded story mode with multiple endings, and Goro, Shang Tsung and Reptile made playable in addition to the restoration of the original fatalities and blood.
-Although a prototype was made, development was halted in order to fully focus on the SNES port of Mortal Kombat II.
+After the lukewarm response to the Super NES version of the game, developer Sculptured Software, who handled theport, proposed releasing an updated version for the system titled Mortal Kombat Nitro, with additional content such as new costumes, an expanded story mode with multiple endings, and Goro, Shang Tsung and Reptile made playable in addition to the restoration of the original fatalities and blood.
+Although a prototype was made, development was halted in order to fully focus on the Super NES port of Mortal Kombat II.

 Legacy and reception

 In the United States, RePlay reported Mortal Kombat to be the second most popular upright arcade cabinet of September 1992.
 It then topped the RePlay upright arcade cabinet charts from October to November 1992, then from February to March 1993, and then in November 1993.
 It also topped the Play Meter arcade chart in December 1992.
 It was the second top-grossing arcade game of Summer 1993, below NBA Jam, according to RePlay.
 It was one of 1993's top two highest-grossing arcade games in the United States (along with NBA Jam), exceeding the domestic box office gross of the film Jurassic Park the same year.
 It also topped the Sega CD sales chart in June 1994.

 In November 1993, Acclaim announced that they had shipped more than three million copies of Mortal Kombat for home systems, counting the SNES, Genesis, Game Boy and Game Gear versions combined.
 The game sold 3 million copies worldwide in its first three weeks of release.
 In the United States, it was the top-selling game for the Genesis, SNES, and Game Gear in 1993, with the Genesis version being the overall best-selling console game of the year; it remained the top Genesis and SNES game in January 1994.
 In the United Kingdom, it was the top-selling home video game of October 1993, the top-selling Master System game from May to August 1994, and the top-selling Mega CD game of June 1994.